Mars' Sole Survivor. The Alien Atlas. The heart and soul of the Justice League of America.

 - Distaff Counterpart: J'onn's young counterpart on the Teen Titans, M'gann M'orzz, aka Miss Martian.
 She's actually a White Martian who's turned her back on her people's evil ways.

-- The Dreaded: There's a reason why Despero scares everyone shitless: because he's an endlessly hateful, world-demolishingly-powerful juggernaut who usually requires multiple teams just to slow him down.
+- There's a reason why Despero scares everyone shitless: because he's an endlessly hateful, world-demolishingly-powerful juggernaut who usually requires multiple teams just to slow him down.
 Pitting a single team against him is likely to result in the death of everyone in it unless it contains some serious heavy hitters.

 - Duel to the Death: "And So My World Ends" concludes with a climatic trident duel between J'onn J'onnz and Omnicidal Maniac Commander Blanx.